CompuTec/computec-docs/docs/processforce/developer-guide/data-import/scheduling-scripts.md

     ![New Trigger](./media/scheduling-scripts/new-trigger.webp)

 6. On the Action tab, you define actions that will be executed when the task starts.
-Click on New to add Action.
+Click on "New" to add Action.

     ![Action](./media/scheduling-scripts/action-type.webp)

 7. Provide values for the fields:

-    a. **Program/script** – paste the path to powershell.exe, e.g.: C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe.
+    a. **Program/script**: paste the path to powershell.exe, e.g.: C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe.

-    b. **Add arguments (optional)** – paste the path to the PowerShell script.
-Put it in quotation marks.
+    b. **Add arguments (optional)**: paste the path to the PowerShell script in quotes.
 For example: "C:\PS\MP\PF\powershell-scripts\Production\Manufacturing Order\Manufacturing Order Update\ManufacturingOrderStatusUpdate.ps1"

-    c. **Start in (optional)** – paste the path to the directory with a PowerShell script.
+    c. **Start in (optional)**: paste the path to the directory with a PowerShell script.
 For example: "C:\PS\MP\PF\powershell-scripts\Production\Manufacturing Order\Manufacturing Order Update\".

     ![Task Paths](./media/scheduling-scripts//task-paths.webp)

-8. Click OK to save the task.
-You may need to provide a username and password:
+8. Click "OK" to save the task.
+You may be prompted to enter credentials (username and password):

     ![Credentials](./media/scheduling-scripts/scheduling-name.webp)

 9. When you click on Task Scheduler Library, you can see a list of Tasks.
 Here, you can find your newly created task with status.
-You can also edit, manually start, disable, check execution history, and so on.
+You can also edit, manually start, disable, check execution history etc.

     ![Ready Task](./media/scheduling-scripts/ready-task.webp)

+---